 The following table presents the fair value of assets and liabilities that are accounted for at fair value on a recurring basis as at December 31, all of which are Level 2 of the fair value hierarchy.
 Contracts that are "in the money" are included in accounts receivable and other current assets or in long-term other assets, and "out of the money" are included in accounts payable and other current liabilities or in long-term other liabilities.

-(\$ millions) 2023 2022
+(\$ millions) 2024 2023

 Assets

-Current 3 47
+Current 1 3

+Long-term 1 -

-Total assets 3 47
+Total assets 2 3

 Liabilities

-Current (81) (70)
+Current (74) (81)

-Long-term (18) (37)
+Long-term (28) (18)

-Total liabilities (99) (107)
+Total liabilities (102) (99)

-Total liabilities, net (96) (60)
+Total liabilities, net (100) (96)